CMSgov/cms-ars-3.1-moderate-aws-rds-crunchy-data-postgresql-9-stig-overlay/README.md

 InSpec profile overlay to validate the secure configuration of AWS RDS PostgreSQL 9 against [DISA's](https://iase.disa.mil/stigs/Pages/index.aspx) PostgreSQL 9.x STIG Version 1 Release 1 tailored for [CMS ARS 3.1](https://www.cms.gov/Research-Statistics-Data-and-Systems/CMS-Information-Technology/InformationSecurity/Info-Security-Library-Items/ARS-31-Publication.html) for CMS systems categorized as Moderate.

 ## Getting Started
-It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely.
+It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target.

 __For the best security of the runner, always install on the runner the _latest version_ of InSpec and supporting Ruby language components.__